 With prefab log homes you utilize the efficiencies of factory production to build an energy efficient modular log home with the look and feel of a site-built log home.

 Prefab cabin manufacturers typically can handle nearly any log style, although the most popular are the “D” shaped tongue-and-groove pine logs.
-These logs are milled with a round outside, a flat inside face and with tongues on top and grooves on the bottom.
+These milled logs are made with a round outside, a flat inside face and with tongues on top and grooves on the bottom.
 They fit together smoothly and seal out the weather.

 There are a number of benefits to modular log homes, such as: